The Gulf of Georgia Cannery National Historic Site offers a variety of 60 to 90 minute educational programs and tours in

 Discovery Tour 60 min.

 This Discovery program includes a tour of the canning line, a canning line machine demonstration, and a 15-minute film Journey Through Time about the West Coast fishing industry and more about the Gulf of Georgia Cannery.

 Discovery Tour 90 min.

-This guided tour of the cannery includes a 25 minute documentary, Ebb and Flow, a 45 minute tour of the canning line, and time to explore the cannery on your own.
+This guided tour of the cannery includes a 25-minute documentary film Ebb and Flow, a 45-minute tour of the canning line, and time to explore the cannery on your own.

 Make it a day trip to Steveston!
 Combine a school program at the Cannery with a visit to one of the other many heritage sites located in our neighbourhood.
 Please contact us for local options.